MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P00-Bootstrap-An-Express-Project/content.md

 # Starting a Node.js & Express.js Project

-Use npm to initialize a Node project.
+Use npm to initialize a Node review.

 ```bash
 $ mkdir rotten-potatoes